peterjpierce/minerapi/README.md

 Simply invoke `minerstat` from the command line once you have completed the installation steps outlined above.

-This has been tested on Linux, FreeBSD, OSX Mavericks, and Windows running Python 2.7 and CGMiner versions 3.5, 3.6, and 3.7.2
+This application has been tested on:
++ Operating Systems:
+    - FreeBSD
+    - Linux
+    - OSX Mavericks
+    - Windows 7
++ CGMiner Versions:
+    - 3.5
+    - 3.7.2
++ Python Versions:
+    - Python 2.6
+    - Python 2.7

 ## Donations
 If you found this utility helpful, please consider donating to the author: